-Challenges of a Single mum: Isolation
+5 Challenges of A Single Mum

 The first few years was stressful because I was a first -time mum.
-I spent most days and nights crying my eyes out because I could not go anywhere without taking her with me, even if it was to go to the shops for a bottle of milk or bread.
+I spent most days and nights crying my eyes out because I could not go anywhere without taking her with me, even if it were to go to the shops for a bottle of milk or bread.
 I always have to take her with me.